 Your Network Setup (Ports, Firewalls, Etc.)

 - Please see this article for ideal network setup.
+Latency above 200ms will cause call quality and all drop issues.

 - High speed internet gives the best call quality experience.
 To determine the minimum internet recommendations check this post.